Last Updated on April 15, 2026 by Indoor Plant Nook

 - Root pruning scissors — used for fine feeder roots

-- Concave cutters — for larger structural roots
+- Concave cutters — for larger structural roots and woody cuts

 - Root hooks and rakes — for untangling root masses